RTHyman/Adafruit_1.5_OLED_Photon/README.md

 # Adafruit_1.5_OLED_Photon

-This is a repo to test functionality of Adafruit 1.5 inch OLED SPI connection to Particle.io
+This is a repo to test functionality of Adafruit 1.5 inch OLED SPI connection to Particle.io and provide comprehensive instructions.

 Connect an Adafruit SSD1351 1.5" Color OLED breakout board to a Particle Photon.
+Use the Particle IDE to use code - currently this is designed as an instructional guide + backup location for files, working out of the Particle IDE is current state.
+Next step is to make this guide functional by downloading the repo to local desktop and then use Particle CLI to compile and run.

 Limitations

 MicroSD Card is not currently supported
 Should be possible, but I haven't yet gotten it working.
 See https://community.particle.io/t/particle-photon-oled-screen-and-sd-card-demo/18145 and https://github.com/mikeseeh/photon-demo-oled-sdcard for examples where folks have succeeded.

 Requires modification for other screen sizes
 With a small change, this library could be adjusted to work with 1.27 inch OLED, and possibly the 0.96 inch OLED breakout boards.

-Wiring
+##Wiring

 For hardware SPI (considerably faster), connect the pins as follows:

 ```